microclimate-devops/saveory.pantry.microservice/README.md

 1. `mvn install`
 1. `mvn liberty:run-server`

+To build and run the application using Bluemix CLI:

+1. `bx dev build`
+1. `bx dev run`

 To run the application in Docker use the Docker file called `Dockerfile`.
 If you do not want to install Maven locally you can use `Dockerfile-tools` to build a container with Maven installed.